Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/clickhouse-keeper.md

 Since version 23.3 we recommend using clickhouse-keeper for new installations.

-Even better if you will use the latest version of clickhouse-keeper (currently it's 23.7), and it's not necessary to use the same version of clickhouse-keeper as clickhouse itself.
+Even better if you will use the latest version of clickhouse-keeper (currently it's 23.7), and it's not necessary to use the same version of clickhouse-keeper as ClickHouse® itself.

 For existing systems that currently use Apache Zookeeper, you can consider upgrading to clickhouse-keeper especially if you will upgrade clickhouse also.